-Using this method, the Karlsruhe Tritium Neutrino (KATRIN) experiment has improved the upper bound on the incoherent sum of neutrino masses down to m{β} < 0.45 eV (90% C.L.), with its full data set, acquired by then end of 2025, targeting a final sensitivity of < 0.3 eV.
+The Karlsruhe Tritium Neutrino (KATRIN) experiment determines the neutrino mass from the electron spectrum of the tritium beta-decay.
+Recently, it has improved the upper bound on the incoherent sum of neutrino masses down to $m{\beta} < 0.45$ eV (90% C.L.), with its full data set, acquired by then end of 2025, targeting a final sensitivity of < 0.3 eV.
 To further improve this sensitivity down to the 0.05 eV level, which allows cross-validation of the other mass measurement approaches, and answer the question of normal or inverted neutrino mass ordering, fundamentally new technological developments are necessary.

-The state-of-the-art KATRIN experiment employs a molecular tritium source, operating at approximately 10^{11} beta decays per second, alongside an integration filter possessing a filter width of $\Delta E=2.7$ eV, and a background rate of 0.1 counts per second, attributed to the ionization of neutral Rydberg atoms within the spectrometer volume.
+The state-of-the-art KATRIN experiment employs a molecular tritium source, operating at approximately 10^{11} beta decays per second, alongside an integration filter possessing a filter width of $\Delta E = 2.7$ eV.
 Reaching down to inverted ordering with such a "KATRIN-like" configuration would necessitate either a significantly stronger source or a decades-long measurement program, both of which are impractical from a technical standpoint.
-In principle, any integral spectroscopy method, such as the MAC-E filter technique, is burdened by a measurement-time expansion-factor of O(30), due to its point-by-point nature, in contrast to a truly differential measurement that captures the entire spectrum simultaneously.
 Substantial improvement in neutrino-mass sensitivity could be realized by transitioning to a detection method employing high-resolution differential measurement techniques.
 However, such a differential method needs to achieve an energy resolution of well below 1 eV (FWHM).
 This approach would outperform the current integrating MAC-E filter by using statistics more efficiently, as the energy of individual electrons is measured.
-In particular, it allows for the distinction between signal electrons and those originating from known backgrounds.
-Both are boosting the prospect of improved sensitivity.